Diarrhea Prophylaxis in Patients With HER2+ Breast Cancer Treated With Neratinib, With or Without Trastuzumab

 A patient will be excluded from this study if she/he meets any of the following criteria.

-- Clinical or radiologic evidence of local or regional recurrence of disease or metastatic disease prior to or at the time of study entry.
+- Clinical or radiologic evidence of metastatic disease prior to or at the time of study entry.

 - Currently receiving chemotherapy, radiation therapy, investigational immunotherapy, or investigational biotherapy for breast cancer.